 Helping You Get Prepared

-The City of Petaluma strongly urges residents and businesses to spend time and some money on disaster preparedness.
+The City of Petaluma strongly urges residents and businesses to invest time and some money on disaster preparedness.

 Equally important is the role that planning plays in the wake of a disaster.
 OK, you survived the earthquake or the fire or the flood.
 Now what?
 How do you gather loved ones (including pets) and help them stay safe?
 How do you get food, water, and electricity if the power goes out?
 How will you afford to rebuild or keep your business going?